This article was originally posted on January 23, 2015

 Lexington is booming. lt has been for years.
 It wasn’t that long ago when there was open space between Columbia and downtown Lexington.
 No more.
-The two are now connected by strip malls, car dealerships, banks, fast food joints and other commercial enterprises.
+The two are now connected by strip malls, car dealerships, banks, fast food joints, grocery stores, mattress shops and other commercial enterprises.

 The result is economic development that is both a blessing and a curse.